nhsconnect/Events-Management/pages/receiver/receiver_ig.md

 - processes in place for managing legitimate relationships
 - processes in place for managing legitimate relationships which have expired
 - be able to prove the existence of a legitimate relationship on enquiry.

+### Lawful Basis

+Data received MUST only be used where there is a lawful basis for use of the data.

+### Data Retention

+Data received via the NEMS SHALL be kept no longer than is necessary for the purposes for which it is being processed.